Abhiraj412/springboot-ai/README.md

 # Spring Boot AI – Learning Repository

-This repository contains module-wise learning code created while following Coding Shuttle’s Spring Boot AI Cohort.
+This repository contains module-wise learning code

 ## Structure
 - Each module is an isolated Spring Boot project